Beginner14 min read38 steps

 Part 4: The close (the last 1-2 lines)

-End with either: (a) a key takeaway that distills the main point, (b) a question that invites comments, or (c) a call to action.
+End with either: (a) a key takeaway that distills the main point, (b) a question that invites comments, or (c) a specific call to action.
 Don't just let the post trail off — the close is what people see last and what they remember.
+It also triggers the comment behavior that LinkedIn's algorithm rewards.

 Tactic